Vung Tau→Con Dao New Big Ferry

 Tom Divers is the founder & creator of Vietnam Coracle.
 He’s lived, travelled & worked in Vietnam since 2005.
 Born in London, he travelled from an early age – his first trip to Vietnam was in 1999 – visiting over 40 countries.
 Now, whenever he has the opportunity to make a trip, he rarely looks beyond Vietnam’s borders & his trusty motorbike, Stavros.
 Read more about Tom on the About Page, Vietnam Times and ASE Podcast.

-A fast ferry route linking the mainland seaside city of Vũng Tàu with the remote island of Côn Sơn, in the magical Côn Đảo Archipelago, this sea crossing is a great alternative to flying for travellers who prefer a voyage to a flight, or who value an experience over convenience.
+A new, big ship called Thăng Long, with a capacity for over 1,000 passengers on three decks, is now operating on the sea route linking the mainland seaside city of Vũng Tàu with the remote island of Côn Sơn, in the magical Côn Đảo Archipelago.
+This sea crossing, operated by Côn Đảo Express, is a great alternative to flying for travellers who prefer a voyage to a flight, or who value an experience over convenience.
 I love boat journeys and, in the case of the Côn Đảo Islands, I can’t think of a more spectacular introduction to this archipelago than arriving by ship.
 The Côn Đảo Islands have grown in popularity over the last few years and more fast boat connections to the mainland have opened to meet demand.
-But another reason is that Côn Sơn Island’s airport will close for several months in 2023 for an upgrade, meaning that the only way to reach the Côn Đảo will be by sea.
-The current boat holds 500-600 passengers, but a new vessel is about to operate on the route with capacity for over 1,000 passengers.
+This new, big fast ferry is the largest passenger vessel currently operating of any of the popular sea crossings in Vietnam.
+The voyage takes around 4 hours and sails once in either direction every other day.

 [Back Top]